peishanh/Bagel-Protocol/protein_production.md

 While centrifuging, prep your microcolums.
 If necessary, rinse with water.
 Set cleaned microcolumns in rack over waste collector before you begin purification.

+1. When there are 15 minutes left in the centrifugation cycle, begin washing microcolumns forward and backward with DI water to ensure there is no beads left from the last use
 1. Add 100 µL Ni-NTA resin slurry to bed of each microcolumn
 1. Add 500 µL wash buffer and allow to drip through
 1. Once the lysed cultures have finished spinning, add 500 µL of clarified supernatant and allow to drip through